Homepage > Blank IRS 8962 Template

 Dos and Don'ts

-When completing IRS Form 8962, which is used to calculate the Premium Tax Credit, it's essential to be careful to ensure accuracy and compliance.
-Here are some tips on what to do and what to avoid:
+When filling out the IRS Form 8962, which is used to claim the Premium Tax Credit, it's important to be thorough and accurate.
+Here are some dos and don'ts to keep in mind:

-• Don't forget to sign and date the form before submission.
-An unsigned form can be considered invalid.
+• Don't forget to sign and date your form before submitting it, as an unsigned form may be rejected.

 Misconceptions